 Initiative to tackle child labour in the cocoa industry

-During the year, the Ethical Council also visited one of the companies to find out more about how the company works with sustain-ability-related issues.
+During the year, the Council on Ethics also visited one of the companies to find out more about how the company works with sustain-ability-related issues.

 Why is this initiative important?

 - Child labor is used extensively in West Africa, where 70 percent of the world’s cocoa beans are grown.